-Have you ever experienced the embarrassing moment of waving goodbye to someone and feeling the flap of your arm fat waving like a flag in the wind?
+Have you ever experienced that embarrassing moment of waving goodbye to someone and feeling the flap of your arm fat waving like a flag in the wind?

 That’s a true wakeup call to do something about your unsightly arm fat!